-Benchmark: Approximately 3/4 of foods available in recreation facilities are healthy.
-Healthy foods (includes beverages) = 75% of food offered meets Choose Most Often & Choose Sometimes according to ANGCY
+Benchmark: Approximately 3/4 of foods available in recreation facilities are healthy.\ \Healthy foods (includes beverages) = 75% of food offered meets Choose Most Often & Choose Sometimes according to ANGCY

 Was the benchmark met?
 Is there a policy or program in place?
 Is it mandatory, voluntary, or neither?
-Final grade No Yes Voluntary D
+Final grade Not at all Yes Voluntary D

-The Eat Play Live Project (EPL) (https://ijbnpa.biomedcentral.com/articles/10.1186/s12966-019-0811-8) was a multi-site, national research study that investigated the impacts of provincial nutrition guidelines and capacity-building on food environments in recreation facilities.
+The Eat Play Live Project (EPL) (https://ijbnpa. biomedcentral.com/articles/10.1186/s12966-019-0811-8) was a multi-site, national research study that investigated the impacts of provincial nutrition guidelines and capacity-building on food environments in recreation facilities, providing the most recent Alberta study on recreation facilities.